micha/json-table/README.md

 456     5.00
 ```

-**Jt** is simple to use (and *fast*) because that's all it does.
-From here we
-can process the values in the shell.
-For example, to compute the sum of the
+From here we can process the values in the shell.
+For example, to compute the
-amounts for account 123:
+sum of the amounts for account 123:

 ```bash
 jt [ account % ] amount % <<EOT | awk -F\\t '$1 == 123 {print $2}' | paste -sd+ |bc